illaanmd/pycrypto/readme.md

-This is a blockchain cryptocurrency proyect based on python.
+This is a blockchain cryptocurrency project based on python.